Skip to navigation | Skip to main content | Skip to footer

 The CRUK Manchester Centre and MCRC share a Training Office, which is your designated contact for applications to this scheme.

 We are pleased to be part of Cancer Research UK’s Black Leaders in Cancer Scholarship Programme, which is run in collaboration with Black in Cancer and the Windsor Fellowship.
-Learn more about this programme on our webpage.
+This fully funded programme covers project running costs, university tuition fees and a contribution to living costs.

 Hear from our postgraduate researchers